Fixed-level calibration of the Cauchy combination test: Introduction

 Combining many $p$-values into a single global test is a classical problem in mathematical statistics.
 Among analytic combination rules, the Cauchy combination test (CCT) of Liu and Xie \cite{LiuXie2020} is attractive because it yields a closed-form combined $p$-value and remains numerically stable at very small significance levels.
 Its standard asymptotic justification, however, is a vanishing-level result: under broad conditions on the null dependence structure, the CCT statistic is asymptotically standard Cauchy as the nominal level $\alpha\downarrow0$.
 In practice the test is routinely applied at ordinary levels such as $0.05$ or $0.01$ with a large number $K$ of component tests; see, for example, \cite{LiSTAAR2020,ZhouEtAl2022SAIGEGenePlus}.
 This creates a gap between theory and practice: does the usual Cauchy cutoff remain asymptotically exact when $\alpha$ is fixed and $K\to\infty$ under dependence?
 Recent numerical work indicates that the answer can be negative \cite{LongLiZhangLi2023,OuyangEtAl2024,GuiJiangWang2025,AlsulamiLiverani2025}.

 We study this question under the one-factor equicorrelated Gaussian copula model, in which all dependence among the $p$-values is generated by a single shared Gaussian factor.
-This model is widely adopted in genomic applications and is analytically tractable because conditioning on the latent factor renders the component tests independent.
+It is analytically tractable: conditioning on the factor renders the component tests independent.
+Although the CCT is known for its asymptotic validity under broad dependence, that validity is a vanishing-level guarantee ($\alpha\downarrow0$); restricting to this simplest nontrivial form of dependence is deliberate, since fixed-level exactness already fails here, and its tractability is what makes the mechanism, the sharp transition scale, and the calibration explicit.
 The key finding is that, although the conditional Cauchy limit familiar from vanishing-level theory still holds, a deterministic centring term induced by the latent factor grows with $K$ and $\rho_K$ and displaces the null distribution of the statistic.
 This centring is the source of the fixed-level size distortion.
 It is of lower order than the statistic itself and therefore vanishes under the rescaling implicit in $\alpha\downarrow0$, which is why vanishing-level analysis does not detect it.